 What is Fundamental Analysis?

 In accounting and finance, fundamental analysis is a method of assessing the intrinsic value of a security by analyzing various macroeconomic and microeconomic factors.
 The ultimate goal of fundamental analysis is to quantify the intrinsic value of a security.
-Its intrinsic value can then be compared to its current market price to help with investment decisions.
+The security’s intrinsic value can then be compared to its current market price to help with investment decisions.

 Unlike technical analysis that concentrates on forecasting a security’s price movements, fundamental analysis aims to determine the “correct price” (true value) of a security.
 By knowing the right price, an investor can make an informed investment decision.
 A security can be overvalued, undervalued, or fairly valued.